GET IN TOUCH

-Jay Dahal combines Silicon Valley systems thinking with Texas healthcare execution — building, funding, and operating facilities with staffing, patient growth, finance, and reporting under one model.
+Jay Dahal combines Silicon Valley systems thinking with Texas healthcare execution.
+He builds, funds, and operates facilities under one model.

 Operating record